Filip Antovski

-Filip Antovski (Филип Антовски; born 24 November 2000) is a Macedonian footballer who plays as a left back for Croatian club Istra 1961 on loan from the Austrian club Austria Wien, as well as for the North Macedonia U21 national team.
+Filip Antovski (Филип Антовски; born 24 November 2000) is a Macedonian footballer who plays as a left back for AP Brera Strumica.

 Club career

 Antovski started his professional career at the age of 17 by making his First Macedonian Football League debut for Vardar in April 2018.
 He played the full 90 minutes on his debut and also picked up an assist.
 In February 2019 he made his first professional transfer abroad, by signing for Croatian side Dinamo Zagreb where he was set to play for their second team, performing in Croatian Second Football League.
 After 18 months performing for Dinamo II, Filip got sent out on a loan to Bulgarian side Slavia Sofia to play in the Bulgarian top division.
 On 18 October 2020 he also made his league debut for Slavia, in the 1–0 win against Levski Sofia.

 On 2 July 2021 he moved to Austria Wien in Austria.